zukunft/zukunft.com/docs/llm/coding.md

 ("calculating with words").
 Architecture, source layout, and domain
 terminology: `docs/llm/architecture.md`.
 Read it before navigating unfamiliar code.

-## The two rules above all others
+## The three rules above all others

 1. **Reduce to the max.** Prefer the smallest change that does the job: fewer lines, functions, assertions, parameters.
-When in doubt, leave it out — every rule below is subordinate to this one.
+When in doubt, leave it out — every rule below is subordinate to this one, correctness excepted: shorter is never worth a wrong answer.
 (Saint-Exupéry: perfection is reached not when there is nothing left to add, but when there is nothing left to remove.)
 2. **One logical element per line — three at most** (one assignment, one call, one condition).
 When a line packs more, split it into named steps or push a chain behind a well-named helper; but don't pad a simple expression across many lines either — minimise lines subject to each line still reading at a glance.
 Worked examples and the companion ~50-line function-body limit:
    `docs/llm/structure.md`.
+3. **100% correct — never a shortcut.** The target of this code is to be correct for every input the type allows, not for the data seen so far.
+A comparison uses the complete value: never compare a prefix, a cut, a hash or a rounded copy, and never use a shortened text as a map key, and never stop a check after the first N entries.
+Shortening is for the **display** only — a report line may be cut, the value behind it never is.
+If the complete job takes longer, **do it completely and tell the user that it takes longer** — cost is never a reason to cut.
+Where a complete solution is out of reach in this change, say so and record the gap in `docs/llm/pending_prio_2.md`; a visible gap is honest, a quiet approximation is not.
+Worked example and the review
+   question: `docs/llm/structure.md`.

 ## Build / test / commit